Senior Tories publicly reject Sir Simon Clarke’s call to oust PM Sunak

 He was among 11 Conservative MPs who voted against the Prime Minister’s Rwanda Bill at its third reading earlier this month, despite Mr Sunak seeing off a wider Tory rebellion.

-Labour’s Pat McFadden said the Conservatives had formed a “circular firing squad”, adding: “There are many good reasons for getting rid of this clapped-out Conservative Government, and liberating the British people from endless bouts of Tory infighting is certainly one of them. ”
+Labour’s Pat McFadden said the Conservatives have formed a “circular firing squad”, adding: “There are many good reasons for getting rid of this clapped-out Conservative Government, and liberating the British people from endless bouts of Tory infighting is certainly one of them.”

-Liberal Democrat deputy leader Daisy Cooper branded the Tory infighting “utterly ludicrous” and said voters were “sick and tired of this never-ending Conservative Party soap opera”.
+Liberal Democrat deputy leader Daisy Cooper branded the Tory infighting “utterly ludicrous” and said voters are “sick and tired of this never-ending Conservative Party soap opera”.